Skip to the main content.

 Contaminants Identified in Samples

 They also found ethanol presence in more than half of the water bottom samples pulled.
-Not all tanks had water bottom.
+Not all tanks had water bottoms.
 Only 11 of the 42 USTs had enough water bottoms for the technician to extract a sufficient sample for testing.

 It’s notable that in most of the fuel samples, ethanol presence was detected (all but four).
 They also found gas contamination in every single sample, based on the identification of C4-C8 carbon chains.